 Maite Alberti followed her instincts.
 Inside the institution, she ensured everyone felt comfortable

 with the camera.
-Maite also found out some interns have dementia to sign the release form.
-She ended it getting the approval of a family member.
+Maite also found out some interns have dementia to sign the release form, and she ended it by getting the approval of a family member.

 “The Mole Agent” is so well-made that it may confuse the viewers.
 Some have the feeling that everything is artificially made.
 They think it is not a documentary due to the residents’ spontaneous reactions and natural performances.
-In their opinion, they seriously believe that “El Agente Topo” is a mockumentary because it was directed with professional actors, script, and a big budget.
-The truth is that this linear story was meticulously planned, naturally performed by real people, elements that make it look like a "narrative feature film."
+They seriously believe that “El Agente Topo” is a mockumentary because it was directed by professional actors, a script, and a big budget.
+The truth is that this linear story was meticulously planned and naturally performed by real people, elements that make it look like a “narrative feature film.”
 However, everything in this vivid documentary is real.
 Cinema verité style shows real people in everyday situations and authentic dialogue.
-The director, by following the residents' natural actions, validating this excellent and engrossing docudrama.
+Following the residents’ natural actions, the director validated this excellent and engrossing docudrama.

 The Chilean Academy selected this co-production between Chile, Netherlands, Spain, Germany, and the United States to represent the South American country at the 93rd Academy Awards in the Best International Feature Film category.

 This production has been nominated for twenty-four awards around the world.
 It qualified in the documentary category - gaining an Oscar nomination for Best Documentary

 Feature.
 “The Mole Agent” is one of the few projects representing the Latino community in a year where

 people of color got more recognition by the Academy and other essential Guilds and awards than Latinos.